 Discovering...

 From ancient groves near Volubilis to modern cooperatives.
-Everything you need to know about Morocco's liquid gold: regions, varieties, production, prices, and where to buy the best.
+Regions, varieties, production methods, prices from 40 MAD per liter, and where to buy Morocco's liquid gold.

 Under the Plan Maroc Vert (Green Morocco Plan), the country has invested heavily in modernizing olive production while preserving traditional methods.
 Today, Morocco produces approximately 200,000 tonnes of olive oil annually from roughly 100 million olive trees.
 The dominant variety is the Picholine Marocaine, a robust cultivar that thrives in Morocco's semi-arid climate and produces oil with a distinctive peppery character, high polyphenol content, and excellent shelf stability.